ericmoritz/edotsandboxes/blog/edotsandboxes-part1.md

 ## Conclusion

 This concludes part one of this tutorial.
-We created a basic service specification, identifed the required applications and the agents needed in our service and created the first required application.
+We created a basic service specification, identifed the actors in our system and created our first application.

 In the next installment, we'll write the code for the Game Master `gen_server`.